udacity/FCND-Backyard-Flyer/README.md

 t_log = Drone.read_telemetry_data(filename)
 ~~~

 The data is stored as a dictionary of message types.
 For each message type, there is a list of numpy arrays.
-For example, to access the longitude and latitude from a global_position_msg:
+For example, to access the longitude and latitude from a `global_position_msg`:

 ~~~
-#Time is always the first entry in the list
+# Time is always the first entry in the list
 time = t_log['global_position_msg'][0][:]
 longitude = t_log['global_position_msg'][1][:]
 latitude = t_log['global_position_msg'][2][:]